Happy Birthday Archibald Menzies!

-During a voyage with Captain George Vancouver from 1791 to 1795, he was the first Briton to visit the giant Californian redwoods and is famed not only for the discovery of the Douglas fir and the Sitka spruce but also for the ‘monkey-puzzle’ pine which grows so well in Perthshire gardens.
+During a voyage with Captain George Vancouver from 1791 to 1795, he was the first Briton to visit the giant Californian redwoods and is famed not only for the discovery of the Douglas fir and the Sitka spruce but also for being the first European to successfully bring back living examples of the ‘monkey-puzzle’ pine which grows so well in Perthshire gardens.

 When he retired from the navy he settled down as a medical practitioner in London, where he died at the age of 88 in 1842.

 Taken from A Date for your Diary (below) by Fran Gillespie.